Plus-1000/Point-cloud-noise-reduction/README.md

 ## 2. How the calculation works:
-Few concepts need to be declear:
+Few elements introduced before proceed.

 Refering to a current-point i (as a point from the point cloud):
 * Point-normal: the normal vector at the current-point i, representing the local surface orientation.